Tanker Owners Urge FG to Fix Oyo-Ogbomosho Highway to Avoid Another Mishap

 Already, he noted that the highway’s deteriorating condition has caused severe gridlock, resulting in extended travel delays, economic losses, and heightened safety risks.

-He recalled that the Soun of Ogbomosho, Ghandi Olaoye had to personally assist with some palliative work to make the road passable at some time in the past.
+He recalled that the Soun of Ogbomosho, Ghandi Olaoye had to personally assisted with some palliative work to make the road passable at some time in the past.

 Othman disclosed that the consequences of the state of the road collapse are felt not just by NARTO members, but by the entire population that depends on the road for their daily activities.